 - 1 egg, lightly beaten, to brush on top

-- Sift the flour in a big bowl.
-Crumble the yeast in, mix, and open a hole in the center.
+- Sift the flour in a large bowl, or in the bowl of a stand mixer fitted with the dough hook.
+Add the yeast in, mix, and make a well in the center.

-- In the center, add the sugar, vanilla, lemon zest, salt, 1 egg, the lukewarm melted butter.
-Work with a fork, slowly incorporating some of the flour on the sides.
+- Add the sugar, vanilla, lemon zest, salt, egg, the lukewarm melted butter.
+Mix, incorporating the flour on the sides.

-- Slowly start pouring the milk, always working with the fork to incorporate all the flour.
+- Slowly start pouring the milk, and mix to incorporate all the flour.

-- Once a ‘raggedy’ dough starts to form, pour it onto a lightly floured work surface and knead the dough for 10 minutes.
+- Once a 'raggedy' dough starts to form, pour it onto a lightly floured work surface and knead the dough for 10 minutes (or finish kneading it in the stand mixer, about 5-6 minutes).

 - Put the dough back in the floured bowl, cover with a wet towel and let rise for 1 hour away from air draughts (I cover it with a towel and put it in the oven, turned off with the light on).